Print Friendly

 Le nutat kaloq’on chwe.

-My father loves me (absolutive antipassive/API)
+My father loves me (absolutive antipassive/AP I)

 Are le nutat kinloq’onik.